It wasn't pertinent at the time, so it's lost now probably.

 So, you know, the allopath mindset is changing.

-Is we'll never go back to medical schools the way we used to.
+So that's something that's been lost right now is we'll never go back to medical schools the way we used to.

 Never go back to any schools the way we used to.

-Over the next year or year and a half or three years, we may not have any public facilities open because of fear that the public facility has been contaminated, and it takes almost a year to decontaminate for for a virus if you follow the manuals, and uh new equipment these days, maybe that can be shortened, but in any event takes a long time.
+Over the next year or year and a half or three years, we may not have any public facilities open because of fear that the public facility has been contaminated and it takes almost a year to decontaminate for a virus if you follow the manuals.

-And so we're we've altered our society.
+And so we've altered our society.

 We have to.

-Uh terrible thing.
+A terrible thing.

-And then it'll only be some new form of disposal because we don't have mobile crematoria the way that the communist party of China had.
+And then it'll only be some new form of disposal because we don't have mobile crematoria the way that the Communist Party of China had.

 Were they planning for this?